uuid-rs/uuid/CONTRIBUTING.md

 $ RUST_BACKTRACE=1 cargo build
 ```

-**Aside** We welcome pull requests for your own bug reports.
+> We welcome pull requests for your own bug reports, provided they have been
+discussed.

 [Bug Report Link]: https://github.com/uuid-rs/uuid/issues/new?template=Bug_report.md

 # Pull Requests
 [Pull Requests]: #pull-requests

-Pull requests are the primary mechanism we use to change Uuid.
+Pull requests(PRs) are the primary mechanism we use to change Uuid.
 GitHub itself
 has some [great documentation] on using the Pull Request feature.
 We use the
 "fork and pull" model described [here][fnp], where contributors push changes to
 their personal fork and create pull requests to bring those changes into the
 source repository.

 Unless the changes are fairly minor (like documentation changes or tiny
-patches), we require pull requests to relevant issues.
+patches), we require PRs to relevant issues.

-Please make pull requests against:
+Please open PRs against branch:
 * `master` when making non-breaking changes
-* `breaking` if your changes alter the public API in a breaking manner
+* `breaking` when your changes alter the public API in a breaking manner

-*Note* Our minimum rust version supported currently is `1.18.0`.
-Make sure you
-don't use any Rust features introduced after this version.
-Our CI does test has
-test builds for enforcing this restriction.

-If the pull request is in work in progress stage, prepend`[WIP] ` in your PR
+If the pull request is still a work in progress, prepend`[WIP] ` in your
-title. `WIP bot` will make sure that the PR doesn't accident get merged.
+title. `WIP bot` will make sure that the PR doesn't accidentally get merged.

+> Uuid Project has a minimum rust version policy.
+Currently `uuid` should
+compile with atleast `1.18.0`, and is enforced on our CI builds.

-When you feel that the PR is ready, please ping one of the [maintainers] so
+When you feel that the PR is ready, please ping one of the maintainers so
 they can review your changes.

 [great documentation]: https://help.github.com/articles/about-pull-requests/